Stefano-BS/SorpassoManeuver/README.txt

 #OVERTAKING MANEUVER ON PLEXE3
 This project implements a simple overtaking maneuver for platoons driving on ad highway.
-It is based on PLEXE on VEINS on Omnet++ and SUMO
+It is based on PLEXE on VEINS on Omnet++ and SUMO In order to make it work you must also update VEINS' TraCICommandInterface class with the oen here provided (in veins/src/veins/modules/mobility/traci)

 Follows PLEXE's README
 ----------------------------------------------------------------------------